 Years and sequels followed.
 King's Quest became, and still is, one of the most successful series of computer games ever published.
 Unlike many other games that people buy, the digital reality that is the world of Daventry took hold and kept holding on.

-For many, the line between fantasy and reality blurs a bit; Graham, Gwydion, Valanice, Rosella, Manannan, Lolotte, Edgar, Genesta, Mordack, and Cedric become real.
-Kolyma, the Land of the Clouds, Llewdor, the shipwreck island, Dracula's Castle, Tamir, the dark forest, and Mordack's island seem real places.
-How do you get to the Land of the Clouds, how do you get off the shipwreck island, and how do you get out of Mordack's maze?
+For many, the line between fantasy and reality blurs a bit-Graham, Alexander, Rosella, Valanice, Alhazred, Mordack, Lolotte, Manannan, Cedric, Genesta all become real.
+Kolyma, the Land of the Clouds, the Realm of the Dead, Mordack's island, Lolotte and Dracula's castles, the Dark Forest, Daventry and the Green Isles seem as actual places.
+How do you climb up the Logic Cliffs, get off of the shipwreck island, or get through both Mordack's and the spike maze?

 It's all good, clean, problem-solving fun.
-There are puzzles, perils, and predicaments-all the ingredients for a hit game, and all the ingredients for a reality, just as John Williams had predicted at the game's inception.
-I smiled smug and told people how I remembered when (but I didn't mention I had heard the line before).
+There are puzzles, perils, and predictaments-all the ingredients for a hit game, just as John Williams had predicted at the game's inception.
+I smiled smugly and told people how I remembered when (but I didn't mention I had heard the line before).